benhansen-io/benhansen.io/content/toy-with-an-sdk/index.md

 * Flipper Zero but for kids and learning not security hacking
 * Stream Deck without the LCD but with a battery and Wifi

-A year ago, we started marketing boppo getting ready for a crowdfunding.
+A year ago, we started marketing boppo getting ready for a crowdfunding campaign.
 We collected 10,000 emails and 900 $1 reservations for about $14,000 in ads.

  Our project is now live on [Kickstarter].
 If what I am working on interests you, we would [love your support][Kickstarter].
 If there is anything about this project that you would like to hear more about please [let me know](mailto:ben@boppo.com).
  <br>